 TM1637 4-Digit 7 Segment Display Module with Raspberry Pi Pico

-This guide focuses on TM1637 4 digit 7 segment display module and its interfacing with Raspberry Pi Pico.
-Unlike the 4-Digits 7 segment display which uses 12 pins to connect with a microcontroller, the TM1637 only uses four pins which makes it a very convenient choice of use.
-We will discuss this module’s description, pinout, and connection with the Raspberry Pi Pico board.
-Then we will show you a MicroPython sketch that will familiarize you with the module.
+This guide focuses on the TM1637 4-digit 7-segment display module and its interfacing with the Raspberry Pi Pico.
+Unlike a standard 4-digit 7-segment display which requires 12 pins to connect to a microcontroller, the TM1637 module uses only four pins, making it a very convenient and practical choice.
+We will discuss this module’s description, pinout, internal communication protocol, and its connection with the Raspberry Pi Pico board.
+We will then show you a MicroPython sketch that will familiarize you with the module’s various display capabilities.

 TM1637 4-Digit 7 Segment Display Module with Raspberry Pi Pico